Jacopo Philip Moretti

 Italian student currently living in Lausanne, Switzerland.
-Open for industry or research internships for summer 2025, and the 2025/26 academic year.
+Open for industry or research internships for spring 2026, and the summer following it.

 I like programming languages, theorem provers and mathematical logic.
 I developed a particular affinity for functional programming after years of gaslighting myself into liking Rust